How do you garden? Why do you garden that way? What are the beliefs behind what you do in gardening and anything else?

 For 30 years plus I was “successful” at gardening just by following along with nature and applying everything I could observe.

 In those early years I had Rodale’s Organic Gardening Magazine.
 Back then it was packed with invaluable information.
 I read each issue cover to cover.
 As great as that magazine was then, I’ve discovered during my studies of the history of agriculture that Organic Gardening Magazine did not tell of or promote everything that it’s founder J.I.
 Rodale had discovered and knew.
-(Understandable I think.)
+(I would think that was because somethings were not popular and would not be accepted by his audience.
+And that’s still how it’s done today – at least 99% of the time.)

 Along with my studies of the history of agriculture, the study of “how” what I’ve practiced works has left me even more in awe of how perfectly things are made.
 It’s been great to learn that I did so much right with only a little actual know-how.
 I’ve learned many more things I can do to make my garden even better and it’s bounty more health giving.
 Very exciting!